top of page

 Sarah Green

-• Mar 26
+• Mar 26, 2025

-• 4 min read
+• 5 min read

 Moving to Riyadh?
 First of all—congratulations!
 Whether you’re arriving for work, family, or adventure (or a bit of all three), you’ll soon discover that the Saudi capital is a city of contrast and surprise: desert landscapes meet glitzy malls, tradition mingles with tech, and expat life unfolds behind compound gates and busy Arabic coffee shops alike.

-One of the first big questions newcomers face is: where should we live?
+Before choosing a neighbourhood, it also helps to understand the overall cost of living in Riyadh, from rent prices to school fees.
 And unlike some cities where the answer is a shrug and a postcode, Riyadh’s neighbourhoods each tell a different story.
 So, grab a coffee (Arabic or otherwise), and let’s explore the best areas to live in Riyadh for expats.

 The Diplomatic Quarter (DQ): Leafy, calm and surprisingly green